 Salsa Campana Drum Style is the fifth in the series: Essential Latin Drum Set Beats.
 The challenge is to try and duplicate the patterns traditionally played by 3 drummers (bateristas): Timbales (timbalero), Congas (conguero) and Bongos (bongocero).
 Over the years, I have collected a bunch of books that talked about playing various Latin styles on drum set.
 I kept going from one book to another searching for answers and ideas.
 Here are simple, stylistically accurate and essential Latin rhythms and patterns to play Salsa Campana on drum set.

 The Campana patterns are derived from the Afro Cuban Bongo Bell patterns used in Salsa styles.
 It is usually played on a Bongo Bell which has a wide, thick bell with a low pitch.
 See: Basic Multipurpose Cowbell Recommendations and Cowbell Recommendations for Drum Set.
-It is played with a wooden stick on the mouth (Open) and in the middle of the bell (Closed).
+Play the pattern with a wooden stick on the mouth (Open) and in the middle of the bell (Closed).
 This produces two different sounds.
 You should ONLY play the Clave or the (with Conguero) Salsa Campana drum style patterns whenever playing with a Conga player.
 That is because many of these drum set patterns try to duplicate what the conga player would be playing.
-Generally, Campana patterns are played during the Chorus or improvised Montuno sections.
+Play Campana patterns during the Chorus or improvised Montuno sections.

 Salsa Dance Music Originated from New York